Hawaii Venture Capital Association (HVCA) Island Innovator of the Year:

 Working with the State of Hawaii Department of Health, Aaron installed the first Pilot Project Case Study in the State of Hawaii to recycle 100% of its greywater and blackwater discharge from the building's sewer system where a city sewer lateral is available to the parcel.
 This is accomplished through an on-site aerobic treatment unit (ATU) that stores and treats the wastewater before irrigating sub-surface non-edible landscaping beds.
 The water can be used up to 3 times before it irrigates a plant.
 As an added safety measure, a soil moisture meter informs the system when moisture levels exceed allowable rates and diverts treated wastewater back into the city municipal sewer system.
 In this way, technology and engineering demonstrate a safe way to accomplish net-zero water strategies while working with the City’s existing infrastructure.
-Visit WaiponoPure to learn more about aerobic treatment unit technology, which is a clear alternative to septics and cesspool pollution.
+Aerobic treatment unit technology is a clear alternative to septics and cesspool pollution.
 The goal of the project was to engineer a safe, predictable and proven strategy for achieving net-zero wastewater strategies in the built environment which the State could utilize as a privately funded case study to push the conversation forward.

 Visit HVCA to learn more about the Island Innovator of the Year Award.